Meet The Dogpound: New York’s ruffest fitness destination

 If you’re smashing it in the gym in hopes of getting fitter, you need to maximize your nutrition too.
 Use these supplement guidelines to make the most of your workout.

 When to take it?
 Pre-workout How much?
 No more than 400 mg per day Studies show caffeine may improve speed and endurance, especially if you’re doing a cardio activity like running or cycling.
 Look for an energizing pre-workout supplement (such as a powder you can mix with water) that contains caffeine sourced from green tea or yerba maté.

 When to take it?
 Post-workout How much?
 10 to 20 g per serving Protein powder blended up in a smoothie conveniently rehydrates and delivers a dose of recovery-boosting nutrients.
 Ideally, drink a protein-packed smoothie about 30 minutes after exercising to promote lean muscle growth.
 Use a plant-based protein powder made from hemp, soy or pea protein.

+When to take it?
+Within 30 minutes of a meal How much?
+Look for a multi that provides close to 100 percent of the daily value for most vitamins and minerals.
 If you work out often, you may need extra vitamins and minerals to replenish what’s lost during exercise.
 Although most athletes can meet these increased needs by eating a balanced diet, a daily multi can be your nutritional insurance policy.

 When to take it?
 Post-workout How much?
 Up to 5 g per day Love lifting weights?
 Creatine supplements might help you power through more reps.
 Your body naturally produces creatine, but your muscles use it up during intense exercise—that’s one reason why the tenth bicep curl feels so much harder than the first.
 Dietary creatine is found only in animal products, so creatine supplements are particularly beneficial for plant-powered athletes.